|

 - expand

-- To show the previously hidden folders and files that are nested inside a branch of the folder tree.
+- To show the previously hidden material, such as folders and files that are nested inside a branch of the folder tree or sections of an HTML page or a Help page.

 - Explorer